About

 James Lord

-I try to be a sustainable as possible painting on reclaimed OSB, plywood, MDF, particle board, driftwood washed up along the Island coastline, skip finds, offcuts, old furniture.
-My friends Pete an James at Superior Bespoke carpentry has been very kind in donating all their offcuts giving a range of new surfaces to paint on.
+I try to be a sustainable as possible painting on reclaimed OSB, plywood, MDF, particle board, cardboard, recyled paper, driftwood, skip finds, offcuts and old furniture.
+My friends Pete and James at Superior Bespoke carpentry have been very kind in donating all their offcuts giving a range of new surfaces to paint on.

-For more about my working process follow me on instagram
+For more about my working process and my latest artworks follow me on instagram